Why The Mona Lisa Is So Special & Famous

 Who is Mona Lisa?

-Throughout the years, researchers have discussed who the actual Mona Lisa could be, and what the motivation was behind painting the most famous half-smile ever—and perhaps even the world's most unmistakable face.
-Proposed subjects for the "Mona Lisa" have included da Vinci's mom Caterina, Princess Isabella of Naples, a Spanish aristocrat named Costanza d'Avalos, and Lisa Gherardini.
+Throughout the years researchers have discussed who the actual Mona Lisa could be.
+Proposed subjects for the "Mona Lisa" include da Vinci's mom Caterina, Princess Isabella of Naples, a Spanish aristocrat named Costanza d'Avalos, and off course Lisa Gherardini.

-Lisa Gherardini del Giocondo, an affluent silk vendor and the mother of five kids has been the main contender for the Mona Lisa.
-Ever since an art historian distinguished her as a partner of Da Vinci.
-In 2005, a 500-year-old note by an associate of Da Vinci was found, which expressed that the artist was chipping away at Lisa Gherardini's portrait.
+In 2005, a 500-year-old note by an associate of Da Vinci was found, which expressed that the artist was working on a Lisa Gherardini's portrait.